SAP-samples/contexttab/README.md

 ## Requirements

-This project uses model checkpoints available on https://huggingface.co/sap-ai-research/contexttab that are automatically downloaded when running the model.
+This project uses model checkpoints available on huggingface that are automatically downloaded when running the model.

 The requirements are detailed in the `requirements.txt` file for Python 3.11 version.